Gapped momentum states: Gapped momentum states in liquids and supercritical fluids

 The traditional hydrodynamic approach to liquids is supported by our common experience that liquids flow and hence necessitate hydrodynamic flow equations as a starting point.
 This reflects our experience with common low-viscous liquids such as water or oil where $\tau$ is much shorter than observation time.
 However, flow is less prominent in liquids with large $\tau$ (e.g. liquids approaching glass transition) where properties become more solid-like and elastic \cite{dyre}.
 This begs the question of what should be a correct starting point of liquid description?
 We will return to this point in more details below.
-Here, we note that as far as the $k$-gap is concerned, both hydrodynamic and solid-like elastic effects enter the gap equation on equal footing, without a-priori designating either of them as a correct starting point.
-Below we will show how the interplay of solid-like propagating terms and liquid-like dissipative terms can be treated on equal footing and how this treatment gives rise to GMS.
+Here, we note that as far as the $k$-gap is concerned, both hydrodynamic and solid-like elastic effects enter the theory on equal footing, without a-priori designating either of them as a correct starting point.
+Below we will show how the interplay of solid-like propagating terms and liquid-like dissipative terms can be treated on equal footing as far as the equations are concerned, and how this treatment gives rise to GMS.